 In some cases, you can identify forward-looking statements by terms such as "may," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these terms or other similar expressions.
 The forward-looking statements in this prospectus are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 These forward-looking statements speak only as of the date of this prospectus and are subject to a number of risks, uncertainties and assumptions described in the section titled "Risk Factors" and elsewhere in this prospectus.
-Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
-The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
+Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of to fisse and uncertainties, some of which cannot be predicted or quantified, you should not rely on tiese forward-looking statements as predictions of future events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
 Some of the key factors that could cause actual results to differ from our expectations include:

-- our future financial performance, including our expectations regarding our revenue, cost of revenue, operating expenses, and our ability to achieve and maintain future profitability; - our ability to effectively manage or sustain our growth and to effectively expand our operations; - · our strategies, plans, objectives and goals; - the market demand for authenticated, pre-owned luxury goods and new and pre-owned luxury goods in general and the online market for luxury goods; - · our ability to compete with existing and new competitors in existing and new markets and offerings; - our ability to attract and retain consignors and buyers; - · our ability to increase the supply of luxury goods offered through our online marketplace; - our ability to timely and effectively scale our operations; - our ability to enter international markets - our ability to optimize, operate and manage our merchandising and fulfillment facilities; - our ability to develop and protect our brand; - our ability to comply with laws and regulations; - our expectations regarding outstanding litigation; - · our expectations and management of future growth; - · our expectations concerning relationships with third parties; - · economic and industry trends, projected growth or trend analysis; - seasonal sales fluctuations; - our ability to add capacity, capabilities and automation to our operations;
+- our future financial performance, including our expectations regarding our revenue, cost of revenue, operating expenses, and our ability to achieve and maintain future profitability; - our ability to effectively manage or sustain our growth and to effectively expand our operations; - · our strategies, plans, objectives and goals; - the market demand for authenticated, pre-owned luxury goods and new and pre-owned luxury goods in general and the online market for - · our ability to compete with existing and new competitors in existing and new markets and offerings; - · our ability to attract and retain consignors and buyers; - · our ability to increase the supply of luxury goods offered through our online marketplace; - · our ability to timely and effectively scale our operations; - · our ability to enter international markets - $\bullet \ \ \text{our ability to optimize, operate and manage our merchandising and fulfillment facilities;}$ - · our ability to develop and protect our brand; - · our ability to comply with laws and regulations; - our expectations regarding outstanding litigation; - our expectations and management of future growth; - our expectations concerning relationships with third parties; - economic and industry trends, projected growth or trend analysis; - · seasonal sales fluctuations; - our ability to add capacity, capabilities and automation to our operations;

-- the increased expenses associated with being a public company; and - our anticipated uses of net proceeds from this offering.
+- the increased expenses associated with being a public company; and - · our anticipated uses of net proceeds from this offering.